WangAnMax/COMP90055_Rapid_Feedback_V2.0/README.md

 # COMP90055_Rapid_Feedback_V2.0

-This application is the deliver of COMP90055 Computing Project and is designed on the Android Studio platform.
+This application is the deliver of COMP90055 Computing Project and is developed on the Android Studio platform.
 The app is designed to help markers give rapid feedback for students' presentations.
-According to the requiremnts of the client, the current app contains four main features which will be introduced in the following contents.
+According to the requirments of the client, the current app contains four main features which will be introduced in the following contents.

 ## Authors